The Current State of Product-Led Growth and 3 Steps to Getting Started

 To successfully implement PLG, you need to use the digital data you generate when customers use your products to obtain insights and produce better, more competitive products.
 Customer analytics helps you win, serve, and retain your customers.

-The center of customer analytics and PLG is not the customer but the events—the interactions between customers and your product.
+The center of customer analytics and PLG is not the customer but the —the interactions between customers and your product.
 This gives you contextual data that helps you better understand the customer and their journey.

 The pinwheel of customer analytics techniques